-- 1. Health Care Administration - 2.
-PGA Golf Management.
-Note that only the required courses PGM 3040, PGM 4020, and BUS 3750 can be counted as Business Administration major elective courses for those adding this concentration. - 3.
-Professional Tennis Management.
-Note that only the required course PTM 3300 can be counted as one of the Business Administration major elective course for those adding this concentration. - 4.
-Resort, Club, and Hospitality Management - 5.
-Sport Management
+• Health Care Administration

+- PGA Golf Management.
+Note that only the required courses PGM 3040, PGM 4020, and BUS 3750 can be counted as Business Administration major elective courses for those adding this concentration. - Professional Tennis Management.
+Note that only the required course PTM 3300 can be counted as one of the Business Administration major elective courses for those adding this concentration. - · Resort, Club, and Hospitality Management - Sport Management